cosmos/ibc/spec/ics-005-port-allocation/README.md

 #### Identifier Validation

-Port ownerships are stored under a unique `Identifier` prefix.
+Owner module identifier for ports are stored under a unique `Identifier` prefix.
 The validation function `validatePortIdentifier` MAY be provided.

 ```typescript